 Real estate has changed drastically thanks to a growing number of online companies.
 These startups impact investment actions like how you get a loan, how you manage your tenants and especially how you find a property.
-With sites like Realtor.ca you can browse listings in your area and find prices, see pictures and contact agents in the comfort of your pajamas!
+With sites like Realtor.ca, you can browse listings in your area, find prices, see pictures and contact agents in the comfort of your pyjamas!

 As a Canadian real estate investor, you’ll soon have even more opportunities to find new properties online.
 Recently, American real estate database giants Zillow and Redfin have announced they’re arriving in Canada.
 Zillow announced in June 2018 it would now feature Canadian homes on its site through Century 21 Canada.
-In January, 2019 Redfin announced it will be launching nationally and establish brokerage service in Toronto and Vancouver.
+In January 2019 Redfin announced it is launching nationally and establish brokerage service in Toronto and Vancouver.

 No online listing can take the place of a thorough walk-through of a prospective property.
-Before you start saving your online favorites and contacting agents, keep the following factors in mind.
+Before you start saving your online favourites and contacting agents, keep the following factors in mind.

 Realtors are often listing properties on multiple sites and may not be updating each listing as soon as the status changes.
 A property you love may already be off the market.
-When you try to contact the agent asking about the specific property not only is it already sold, but also that realtor (and many others – see below) will try to sell you other properties you don’t want.
+When you try to contact the agent about the specific property, often it's already sold.
+Also, that Realtor (and many others – see below) will try to sell you other properties you don’t want.

 Your information is given to other agents

-Sites like Zillow are essentially paid lead generators for real estate agents, who work on commission.
-Once you submit your interest in a property, you may hear from several realtors who have been given your information as a possible lead in their area.
-This may connect you with a fabulous agent who finds your next property—but be aware that your information is being shared with more than just the person you think you’re contacting.
+Sites like Zillow are paid lead generators for real estate agents, who work on commission.
+Once you submit your interest in a property, you may hear from several Realtors who have been given your information as a possible lead.
+This may connect you with a fabulous agent who finds your next property.
+But, be aware that your information is being shared with more than just the person you think you’re contacting.

 Because online listings are marketing tools that aren’t always accurate, the prices can vary by thousands of dollars.
 Even if you’re just browsing to get a sense of local prices, know that the site may be wrong.
 Don’t use commercial sites to gauge the value of your property.
 Instead, research with local government to learn more accurate home prices, and work with a professional appraiser.